zfireear/Machine-Learning/pytorch/training_validation_overfitting.md

 ## Overfitting
 Make sure that the model that’s capable of fitting the training data is as regular as possible between the data points.
 You have several ways to achieve this goal:
-- Add so-called *penalization terms* to the loss function to make it cheaper for the model to behave more smoothly and change more slowly(up to a point).
+- Add so-called *penalization terms* to the loss function to make it cheaper for the model to behave more omoothly and change more slowly(up to a point).
 - Add noise to the input samples, to artificially create new data points between training data samples and force the model to try to fit them too.

 ## Tradeoffs